nicklockwood/GLView/README.md

 Generating PVR image files
 ----------------------------

-GLImage can load PVR images with any of the following pixel formats:

-- RGBA8888 - 32 bit, high quality 24-bit colour with 8-bit alpha
-- RGBA4444 - 16 bit, 12-bit colour and 4-bit alpha
-- RGBA5551 - 16 bit, higher precision 5-bit color but only 1-bit alpha
-- RGB565 - 16 bit, higher precision color, but no alpha transparency
-- PVRTC4 - 4 bits-per-pixel lossy compression, with or without alpha
-- PVRTC2 - 2 bits-per-pixel lossy compression, with or without alpha

-Apple includes a command-line PVR texture generation application called texturetool with the Xcode developer tools.
-This can usually be found in the following easy-to-remember location:

-    /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/usr/bin/texturetool

-You may wish to set up an alias to this tool by typing the following into the terminal:

-    alias texturetool='/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/usr/bin/texturetool'

-The texturetool application is fairly limited, and can only be used to create 4bpp (bits-per-pixel) and 2bpp compressed images, which are extremely low quality and look a bit like highly compressed jpegs.
-These are probably not good enough for detailed still images, especially images containing transparency (the PVR OpenGL logo in the example demonstrates this), but may be appropriate for video frames or textures for 3D models.
+GLImage can load PVR images, which are a special format used by iOS graphics chips that is extremely memory efficient and fast to load.
+Often, images that you would have to load using a background thread if they were PNG or JPEG format in order to avoid blocking the UI can be loaded in real time on the main thread with no performance impact if you use PVR format instead.

+To generate PVR images, your best option is to use the Imagination PVRTexTool, which you can download as part of the PVR SDK from here: http://www.imgtec.com/powervr/insider/sdkdownloads/

+The SDK is free to download (though registration is reauired) and includes a fairly easy-to-use GUI tool, and a very powerful command-line tool.
+The PVRTexTool can be used to batch convert a PNG images to PVR in all known formats.

 **NOTE:** In addition to needing power-of-two dimensions, PVR images must also be perfectly square, i.e. the width and height must be equal.
 Valid sizes are 2x2, 4x4, 8x8, 16x16, 32x32, 64x64, 128x128, 256x256, etc. Remember to crop or scale your images to a valid size before converting them.

+Once installed, you can find the command-line PVRTexTool at:

+    /Applications/Imagination/PowerVR/GraphicsSDK/PVRTexTool/CL/OSX_x86/PVRTexToolCL

+GLImage currently only supports the legacy PVR version 2 texture format.
+The PVRTexTool supports this using the -legacypvr option.
+If your image contains transparency, you will also want to enable premultiplied alpha using the -p option.

-The typical texturetool settings you will want to use are one of the following:
+Typical texturetool settings you might want to use are:

-	texturetool -e PVRTC --channel-weighting-perceptual --bits-per-pixel-4 -f PVR -o {output_file_name}.pvr {input_file_name}.png
+    /Applications/Imagination/PowerVR/GraphicsSDK/PVRTexTool/CL/OSX_x86/PVRTexToolCL -i {input_file_name}.png -o {output_file_name}.pvr -legacypvr -p -l -f PVRTC1_4 -q pvrtcbest

-This generates a 4 bpp compressed PVR image.
+This generates a 4 bpp compressed PVR image with alpha at best available compression quality.
+This will take several seconds to run, so don't be alarmed.

-	texturetool -e PVRTC --channel-weighting-perceptual --bits-per-pixel-2 -f PVR -o {output_file_name}.pvr {input_file_name}.png
+If you will need to zoom your images, or view them at greatly reduced size in the app, it's a good idea to enable mipmapping in order to improve the quality of the image when drawn at smaller sizes.
+Mipmapping increases the size of the PVR file on disk and in memory by about 80%, so don't use it if you are only planning to display your images at 100% size or higher.
+To enable mipmapping, add the -m flag and use the -mfilter flag to specify mipmapping algorithm:

+    /Applications/Imagination/PowerVR/GraphicsSDK/PVRTexTool/CL/OSX_x86/PVRTexToolCL -i {input_file_name}.png -o {output_file_name}.pvr -legacypvr -p -l -m -mfilter cubic -f PVRTC1_4 -q pvrtcbest

-This generates a 2 bpp compressed PVR image.
+This generates a 4 bpp compressed PVR image with alpha and mipmaps.

-As stated previously, these files will appear like heavily compressed JPEG images, and will probably not be appropriate for user interface components or images with fine detail.
-It is also possible to create PVR images in a variety of higher qualities, but for this you will need to use a different tool.
-One such app is TexturePacker (http://www.texturepacker.com/), which is not free, but provides a handy command line tool for generating additional PVR formats.
+As stated previously, these files will appear like compressed JPEG images, and may not be appropriate for user interface components or images with fine detail.
+They are better for large photos or images that would load too slowly or use up too much memory if stored in a lossless format such as PNG.
+However, it is also possible to create PVR images in a variety of higher, non-compressed format by specifying a different value for the -f flag.
+Available formats are:

-The typical TexturePacker settings you will want to use are one of the following:

-	TexturePacker --disable-rotation --padding 0 --no-trim --opt PVRTC4 {input_file_name}.png --sheet {output_file_name}.pvr

-This generates a 4 bpp compressed PVR image.

-	TexturePacker --disable-rotation --padding 0 --no-trim --opt RGBA8888 {input_file_name}.png --sheet {output_file_name}.pvr

-This creates a 32-bit maximum-quality PVR image with alpha transparency.

-	TexturePacker --disable-rotation --padding 0 --no-trim --dither-fs-alpha --opt RGBA4444 {input_file_name}.png --sheet {output_file_name}.pvr

-This creates a 16-bit dithered PVR image with alpha transparency.

-	TexturePacker --disable-rotation --padding 0 --no-trim --dither-fs --opt RGB565 {input_file_name}.png --sheet {output_file_name}.pvr

-This creates an opaque 16-bit dithered PVR image without alpha transparency.

-You may wish to add --premultiply-alpha to these commands to improve the quality  (read the Premultiplied Alpha instructions below for more information).
+    - RGBG8888 - 32 bits-per-pixel, high quality 24-bit colour with 8-bit alpha
+    - ETC2_RGBA - 16 bits-per-pixel, 12-bit colour and 4-bit alpha
+    - ETC2_RGB_A1 - 16 bits-per-pixel, higher precision 5-bit color but only 1-bit alpha
+    - ETC2_RGB - 16 bits-per-pixel, higher precision color, but no alpha transparency
+    - PVRTC1_4 - 4 bits-per-pixel lossy compression, with alpha
+    - PVRTC1_4_RGB - 4 bits-per-pixel lossy compression, without alpha
+    - PVRTC1_2 - 2 bits-per-pixel lossy compression, with alpha
+    - PVRTC1_2_RGB - 2 bits-per-pixel lossy compression, without alpha

+To batch convert a folder of images, just CD to the directory containing your images then run the following command:

+    find ./ -name \*.png | sed 's/\.png//g' | \ xargs -I % -n 1 /Applications/Imagination/PowerVR/GraphicsSDK/PVRTexTool/CL/OSX_x86/PVRTexToolCL -i %.png -o %.pvr -legacypvr -p -l -m -mfilter cubic -f PVRTC1_4 -q pvrtcbest

+This will apply the PVRTexTool command to each file in the folder in turn.

 Generating PVR video clips
 ----------------------------